Code-the-Dream-School/python-for-data-analysis-v3/lessons/04 - Data Wrangling and Aggregation/02_combining_datasets.md

 # 2   3  Charlie    NaN     ← no matching score, so NaN
 ```

-The rule: when a row has no match on the other side, its new columns fill with `NaN`.
-A **left** merge is the everyday workhorse — "keep all my records, and attach any matching info I have" (for example, all customers, plus order totals for those who ordered).
+When a row has no match on the other side, its new columns fill with `NaN`.
+A **left** merge is the most common choice: it keeps all records from the left frame and attaches matching information where it exists (for example, all customers, plus order totals for those who ordered).

 ---